PythonOT/POT/docs/source/readme.rst

     pip install POT

-or get the very latest version by downloading it and then running:
+or get the very latest version by running:

 ::

-    python setup.py install --user # for user install (no root)
+    pip install -U https://github.com/PythonOT/POT/archive/master.zip # with --user for user install (no root)

 Anaconda installation with conda-forge
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^